Frequently Asked Questions on Deportation

 From our experience, usually the stronger your ties to New Zealand, the stronger your prospects of being allowed to stay.
 For example, if you have family members in New Zealand, who are New Zealand citizens and/or residence visa holders, this in certain circumstances could form the basis for you being allowed to stay here.
 Likewise, if you have skilled employment, and your New Zealand employer relies on your specialist skill set and would find it very difficult to replace you, this could equally improve your prospects of being allowed to remain in New Zealand.

-Your circumstances are unique and there could be many factors that could help you challenge your deportation.
+Your circumstances are unique and there could be many factors that could help you challenge your deportation or entirely avoid deportation proceedings (see: Discharge Without Conviction section below).
 It’s really important to get professional advice.

 We are experts in this area and can give you advice on your particular circumstances.
 If we believe we can assist, we will explain your chances of success and the costs associated with engaging us.

-Is it better for me to leave voluntarily without fighting my deportation?
+Is it better for me to leave New Zealand voluntarily without fighting my deportation?

 As noted above, each situation is different and there is no ‘one-fits-all’ answers.
 It will depend on your particular circumstances and future plans, including any plans for travel to other countries.